denalddemirxhiu/Colorify/README.md

  4. After this process has been finished successfully plug the microSD card in the Raspberry PI 3B+, connect the HDMI cable, the mouse, and the keyboard and power the device on.
  5. After finishing the setup and while on the Desktop we need to change the I2C and VNC interfaces to enabled.
 This can be done by going to the Start Menu->Preferences->Raspberry Pi Configuration->Interfaces, then set VNC to enabled and I2C to enabled

- After these steps have been followed we can move on to the mechanical assembly.
+ After these steps have been followed carefully, we can move on to the mechanical assembly.

 ## Mechanical Assembly